Title

 DFA Department Order No. 10-2014 establishes guidelines for the recruitment, employment, and benefits of locally hired personnel at Philippine embassies and consulates, prioritizing Filipino citizens while ensuring compliance with local labor laws and standards.

-Section 24 of Republic Act No. 7157 or the Philippine Foreign Service Act of 1991 authorizes the Secretary of Foreign Affairs to allow chiefs of mission or principal officers to appoint alien or locally hired employees for their embassies and consulates, giving preference to Filipino citizens.
+It is based on Section 24 of Republic Act No. 7157 (Philippine Foreign Service Act of 1991), which allows the Secretary to authorize chiefs of mission/principal officers to appoint alien or locally-hired employees for their respective embassies and consulates, with preference to Filipino citizens.
+It also provides that such employees may not be transferred to another country but may be assigned within the same country where originally appointed, at the discretion of the chief of mission.

-Local Hires refer to persons of any nationality directly recruited by the Post in the host country to provide staff support services and compensated according to the terms and conditions of the employment contract based on local labor laws and Department of Foreign Affairs issuances.
+Local Hires are persons of any nationality directly recruited by the Post in the host country to provide staff support services and compensated under an employment contract based on local labor laws, relevant host-country regulations, and DFA issuances.

-Disqualified persons include relatives within the third degree of consanguinity or affinity of the Head of Post, those without legal status, wards at MWOFRC, former local hires terminated for cause, and relatives or private staff of Foreign Service Personnel except in emergencies.
+Disqualified are: (1) relatives within the third degree of consanguinity or affinity of the Head of Post/appointing authority; (2) those without legal status in the host country; (3) wards at MWOFRC; (4) former local hires terminated for cause of Philippine embassies/consulates/missions/attached agencies abroad; and (5) relatives within the third degree and private staff of Foreign Service Personnel at Post, except in emergencies authorized by the Secretary or representative.

-The initial appointment shall be for a fixed period of six months unless otherwise required by local labor laws.
+Initial appointments require prior authorization from the Secretary of Foreign Affairs or authorized representative.
+The initial appointment is for a fixed period of six (6) months unless a different minimum period is required by local labor laws.

-Official passports are generally not issued to local hires of Philippine citizenship except when needed for duties involving Assistance to Nationals or security functions, subject to Secretary of Foreign Affairs approval.
+Official passports are not issued to local hires who are Philippine citizens except when necessary for duties involving Assistance to Nationals and/or security-related functions, subject to Secretary approval.
+Local hires allowed to use official passports are not entitled to benefits accorded to regular Foreign Service personnel.

-Leave entitlements are based on host country laws but shall not exceed 30 days vacation and 30 days sick leave annually, pursuant to Section 80 of RA 7157.
+Leave entitlements are based on host-country labor laws, but they must not exceed 30 days vacation leave and 30 days sick leave per year of service, pursuant to Section 80 of RA 7157.

 Analyze Cases Smarter, Faster